EmilyEmmi/Baba-Is-You---Metatext-Mod/exfeatures.md

 - META raises the meta level.
 ROCK is changed to TEXT_ROCK, TEXT_ROCK is changed to TEXT_TEXT_ROCK, etc.
 - UNMETA lowers the meta level.
 TEXT_TEXT_ROCK becomes TEXT_ROCK and TEXT_ROCK becomes ROCK.
 Texts that don't have an associated object won't be changed.
 **These are considered transformations, so NOUN IS NOUN will disable them.**
-Simply don't omit the file "metaunmeta.lua" to get these words.

 ### META(Number)